Bose Smart Soundbar 700 with Speakers + Bass Module Soundbar Review

 Vizio Elevate

-The Vizio Elevate is better than the Bose Smart Soundbar 700 with Speakers + Bass Module for most uses.
-The Vizio supports Dolby Atmos content, and it gets louder.
-Unlike the Bose, it has a Full HDMI In port as well as some EQ presets to help you customize its sound.
-That said, the Bose is better built with better soundstage and surround performances.
-Unlike the Vizio, the Bose has built-in voice assistant support.
+The Bose Smart Soundbar 700 with Speakers + Bass Module is better than the Vizio Elevate for most uses.
+The Vizio supports Dolby Atmos content and features a full HDMI In port, as well as some EQ presets to help you customize its sound.
+That said, the Bose is better built and performs better when it comes to sound.
+Its default frequency response is more balanced, with better soundstage, center channel, and surround performances.
+Unlike the Vizio, the Bose has built-in voice assistant support, too.

 Test Results